Cephable/Cephable-Unity-Samples/README.md

-# EnabledPlay-Unity-Samples
+# Cephable-Unity-Samples
-Sample projects for integrating EnabledPlay with Unity
+Sample projects for integrating Cephable with Unity